losamtz/axis-acap-tip-workshop/1-libraries-part-one/overlay/readme.md

 # Overlay

-In this chapter we will make use of axoverlay to draw boxes, text and finally set an image/logo in the stream.
+This chapter explains the use of axoverlay to draw boxes, text and finally set an image/logo in the stream.
+In genaral, axoverlay follows a general setup and flow

 We will start with boxes creating several apps: